touzet/pampa/README.md

 By default, the '-n' option will generate only near-optimal solutions that are not included in any other solution.
 When used together with '-n,'  the '-a' option allows to change this, so that the program computes all solutions, even those that are included in other solutions.

-## PAMPA ASSIGN
+## PAMPA CLASSIFY

-PAMPA ASSIGN represents an advanced version of PAMPA light, offering users the capability to utilize their personalized set of marker peptides for taxonomic assignment.
+PAMPA CLASSIFY represents an advanced version of PAMPA light, offering users the capability to utilize their personalized set of marker peptides for taxonomic assignment.
 This functionality is achieved through the definition of custom peptide tables.
 Additionally, in situations where no marker peptides are available, it is possible to supply FASTA sequences for the automatic inference of peptides through in silico digestion.

 ```
 usage:

- python3 pampa.py assign
+ python3 pampa_classify.py
 	[-h]
 	(-s SPECTRA PATH)
 	(-e ERROR MARGIN)